-Open to clubs and groups whose members are enrolled in any Leadership project
+Open to groups whose members are enrolled in any Leadership project.

 Exhibit a display illustrating how your group has used the Teens As Leaders model effectively in your club, community, school, or state.
 Leadership activities might include planning, advising, promoting, mentoring, teaching or advocating for change.
 The exhibit may include, but isn't limited to, original works, objects, demonstrations, digital presentations, programs, websites, games, apps, performances, or posters which you have made.
 Choose whatever method best shows what you've learned.
 You must furnish any equipment you need for your exhibit.
 Internet service will not be provided for the exhibit.
 All exhibits must include something visual, such as a printed copy of a digital presentation, which will remain on display during the exhibition.
 Electronic equipment will only be used during your personal judging time and will not remain on display during the entire exhibit period.
-The display must be accompanied by 3 or more 4-H members at the time of the judge's critique.
-Club members should make a 5- to 10-minute presentation to the judge.
-All club members present for judging who participate in the actual critique and presentation are eligible for ribbons and premiums.
-Cloverbuds are not eligible for state fair and cannot be promoted and participate in a group presentation at state fair.
-Due to space limitations, exhibits are limited to 2'6" wide and 15" deep.
-More information on Teens as Leaders Model found here: https://go.illinois.edu/LeadershipModel.
+The display must be accompanied by at least 3 or no more than 10 4-H members at the time of the judge's critique.
+For a larger group please reach out to staff with an accommodation request at least one week prior to the exhibit event.
+Group members should make a 5- to 10-minute presentation to the judge.
+All group members present for the judge's critique should be able to discuss the project and answer questions.
+Only group members present for judging who participate in the actual critique and presentation are eligible for ribbons and premiums.
+Due to space limitations, exhibits are limited to 36" X 48" and 15" deep.
+More information on Teens as Leaders Model found here: go.illinois.edu/4-HLeadershipModel